jotinha/datasciencecoursera/getting-and-cleaning-data/proj/README.md

 ## tidyDataAll.csv

 This is a modified dataset which contains only those feature associated with mean and standard deviation operations on the time and frequency domain readings of the various signals.
-For the frequency domain, the weighted averages of the frequency components (known as `meanFreq()` in the original dataset) is also included.
+For the frequency domain, the weighted averages of the frequency components is also included.

 Each row in the table contains 79 such features, 1 activity label and 1 subject identifier.
-The detailed list is given in section `Data Dictionary`

 There are 10299 rows obtained by merging the test and train datasets from the source.

-The features are specified in `CodeBook.md`
+The features are specified in `CodeBook.md`.

 ## tidyDataAverages.csv